SethMunoz339/weather-dashboard/README.md

 # weather-dashboard
 ## Description

-The purpose of this webpage is to search for the current weather and 5 day forecast in a chosen city
+The purpose of this webpage is to search for the current weather and 5 day forecast in a chosen city.

 ## Installation